maeddes/hse-2022-winter/README.md

 * How can you solve these problems with framework or containers?
 * "At which do you need more?"
 * "What else do you need?"

+### Outlook questions

+* Which kind of limitations do you see in a docker-based environment for running high-available distributed applications?